Job Openings

 Here at Hand to Hold, you’re not just another employee, you’re an essential part of a driven, vision-inspired and mission-led team.

-As a 2022 and 2023 Best Place for Working Parents® business, our dynamic, growing organization seeks a Bilingual NICU Family Support Specialist to join our team in Austin, TX (hybrid).
+As a Best Place for Working Parents® business for three consecutive years (2022-2024), our dynamic, growing organization seeks a NICU Family Support Specialist to join our team in Houston, TX (hybrid).
 Reporting to the Hospital Partner Program Manager, under the general direction of the Program Director, this person will play a vital role in helping to bring the 3-year strategic plan to life for Hand to Hold®.

 We are dedicated to hiring a diverse workforce that reflects the diverse families that we support through our mission.
 We are thought leaders and change makers.
 We are always learning, developing, and evolving to champion a world where all NICU families thrive.
 One in seven babies born in the US spends time in the NICU.
 Bring your talents to our growing team to help ensure that all NICU families have a hand to hold.